 Bladder outlet obstruction sometimes causes lower urinary tract symptoms (LUTS).

 What are the symptoms of bladder outlet obstruction (BOO)?

 - Have trouble starting your urine stream.

-- Feel like you have a full bladder but cannot empty completely.
+- Feel like you have a full bladder but can’t empty it completely.

-- Have urine flow that starts and stops.
+- Have a pee flow that starts and stops or is very slow.